 This recipe is really easy to make and to remember; it needs only 3 ingredients: chocolate, milk and low fat Greek yogurt.

-While I wouldn’t call this dessert “light”, I would call it “lighter” as it does have slightly less fat and calories, plus you get about 100 mg of calcium with each serving.
+This dessert has less fat and calories, plus you get about 100 mg of calcium with each serving.

 You can use chocolate with a high percentage of cocoa solids but 50% works well here.

 3 Ingredient Light Chocolate Mousse Made with Greek Yogurt